Influenza and adaptive immunity

 The group performs research related to modulation of adaptive immune responses.

 Influenza is the key disease model used, but we are also working with variable pathogens such as SARS-CoV-2.
-Our research includes investigations into both the immunological signatures of vaccine efficacy as well as development of the next generation vaccines against infectious diseases.
+Our research includes investigations into both the immunological signatures of vaccine efficacy, as well as development of the next generation vaccines against infectious diseases.

-Current vaccines are still mostly being developed by the principle established by Edward Jenner in the late 18th century: A less pathogenic version of a virus is injected to protect against the threatening version.
+Current vaccines are still mostly based on the principle established by Edward Jenner in the late 18th century: A less pathogenic version of a virus is injected to protect against the threatening version.

 A main objective for the group is to study immunological mechanisms behind protective immunity in selected parts of the population, and use the generated knowledge for development of improved vaccine formats against variable pathogens.

 - Development of an HLAII-targeted DNA vaccine that can rapidly be produced to protect against the emergence of an influenza virus with pandemic potential.
 This project is a continuation of vaccine development within K.G.
 Jebsen Center for Influenza Vaccine research, and is a collaboration with Dag Kvale, Bjarne Bogen, Rebecca Cox (University of Bergen), and Siri Mjaaland (The Norwegian Institute of Public Health).
 Funded by the Norwegian Research Council, Helse Sør-Øst, and the University of Oslo.

 - Development of broadly reactive vaccines based on epitope dilution, where a mixture of different antigens is used to promote formation of protective immune responses against shared regions at the expense of more immunodominant epitopes that are specific only for a particular virus antigen.
 This project is a collaboration with Bjarne Bogen.
 Funded by EU (H2020: INCENTIVE), and the University of Oslo.